-Civilians do not return a salute, they aren’t military.
-Even a President who served in any branch of the US military, serves as the civilian head of the Armed Forces as Commander-in-Chief.
-As an example, President Eisenhower did not return a salute while he was in office even though he was a prior General of the Army (5-star).
+As an example, President Eisenhower generally did not return a salute while he was in office even though he was a prior General of the Army (5-star).
 There apparently was one time during a Medal of Honor presentation to Hiroshi “Hershey” Miyamura, that the President did return a salute (see article comments below).
 This could have been force of habit.

 The Beginning

-President Reagan, wanted to show his respect to those on Marine One, Air Force One, and at the White House.
-It wasn’t enough for him to just receive, he wanted to do something in return.
+President Reagan is the man who began the Presidential Salute.
+The President, wanting to show his respect to the military personnel on Marine One, Air Force One, and at the White House, wanted to do something in return.
+His return salute showed appreciation for those military individuals around him.

 Salute Abuse